 Note: This is a question that pops up around once a month, typically from a student who is stumped and pressed for time.
 My answer, a compilation of replies, is as follows.

-There are several ways you could go on this, but my suspicion is that one will get you better results than the others.
+There are several ways you could go about defining art, but my suspicion is that one will get you better results than the others.

 I could tell you that art plays a large part in making our lives infinitely rich.
 Imagine, just for a minute, a world without art!
 (You may think "So what?" but please consider the impact that lack of graphics would have on your favorite video game.)
 Art stimulates different parts of our brains to make us laugh or incite us to riot, with a whole gamut of emotions in between.
 Art gives us a way to be creative and express ourselves.
 For some people, art is the entire reason they get out of bed in the morning.
 You could say "Art is something that makes us more thoughtful and well-rounded humans."